han190/PE-Fortran/README.md

                           relative difficulties.
    -d, --data-directory   (optional) Directory of input data,
                           default is ".".

-Usage:
-   (1) Compute problem 1 through 50:
-       PE-Fortran -a 50
-   (2) Compute problem 1 through 50 with emoji output:
-       PE-Fortran -f -a 50
-   (3) Compute problem 50:
-       PE-Fortran -p 50
+   -n, --number-of-trails (optional) Number of trails,
+                          default is 1.
+Example:
-   (4) Compute problem 1 to 50 with specified data path:
+   (1) Compute problem 1 to 50, 10 trails per problem, with
+       fancy style (emojis) and a specified data directory.
-       PE-Fortran -f -a 50 -d $(realpath your/data/path)
+     $ PE-Fortran -f -a 50 -d $(realpath ./data) -n 10
 ```

 ## Misc